reading methods hope tutoring

 Dyscalculia In Children

-Children experiencing confusion whilst trying to grasp mathematics may become frustrated, angry and anxious whenever faced with new concepts that they cannot understand.
-This can lead to a strong dislike of the subject, (or even school), work avoidance and low self esteem.
+Children experiencing confusion whilst trying to grasp mathematics may become frustrated, angry and anxious whenever faced with new concepts they cannot understand.
+This can lead to a strong dislike of the subject, (or even school), work avoidance, and low self esteem.

-Dyscalculia is a developmental problem which can be due to difficulties with the language of mathematics and/or due to deficits in memory, (working memory or long-term memory).
+Dyscalculia is a developmental disorder that can be due to difficulties with the language of mathematics and/or due to deficits in memory (working memory or long-term memory).

-While there is no ‘cure’ for dyscalculia, there are certainly some very effective teaching strategies that can help your child.
-The specific teaching strategies for your child will depend upon the particular manifestations of their dyscalculia.
+While there is no ‘cure’ for dyscalculia, there are very effective teaching strategies that can help your child.
+The specific teaching strategies used will depend upon the particular manifestations of their dyscalculia.
 These teaching strategies will also need to be adjusted in accordance with your child’s improvement in understanding and applying maths concepts.

-Often dyscalculia tutoring not only addresses the particular maths disabilities, but also includes building your child’s esteem and changing their attitude to mathematics.
+Often dyscalculia tutoring not only addresses the particular maths disability, but also includes building your child’s esteem and changing their attitude towards mathematics.

 Strategies for Teaching Students with Dyscalculia

-There are several different strategies that help with the memory deficits side of dyscalculia.
+Several strategies help with the memory deficits side of dyscalculia.
 These strategies involve re-training the brain and building and strengthening different cognitive patterns.

-There are also different dyscalculia strategies that help improve a child’s language development including sequential language.
+Different dyscalculia strategies help improve a child’s language development including sequential language.
 This aids in the understanding of mathematical concepts.

-Finally, there are different teaching strategies to help children make real life mathematical connections.
-These enable a child to understand the purpose of maths and hence a greater understanding and grasp of the mathematical concepts taught in school.
+There are also teaching strategies to help children make real life mathematical connections.
+These enable a child to understand the purpose of maths and hence creates a greater understanding and grasp of the mathematical concepts taught in school.
 Rather than mathematics being an abstract concept that is only encountered in the classroom, the student is encouraged to see and connect with how mathematics is present in our everyday lives.
-This builds on learning engagement which is crucial in a child’s motivation and their ability to understand new concepts.
+This builds on learning engagement, which is crucial in a child’s motivation and their ability to understand new concepts.

-Helping a child with dyscalculia thus can involve one or all of the following; improving working memory in verbal and visuospatial domains; making mathematical connections in multiple contexts; and the development of language, in particular sequential language.
+Helping a child with dyscalculia can involve one or all of the following: improving working memory in verbal and visuospatial domains; making mathematical connections in multiple contexts; and the development of language, in particular sequential language.

 This is a simplistic description of strategies for teaching students with Dyscalculia.
 If you would like to discuss with me the different dyscalculia strategies I use in tutoring, please give me a call and I will be happy to explain further what is involved.